mlynch1985/terraform/archive/modules/vpc/readme.md

 AWS VPC Module
 ===========

-A Terraform module that will deploy an AWS VPC, with an Internet Gateway and a public subnet per availability zone.
+A Terraform module that will deploy an AWS VPC, with an internet gateway and a public subnet per availability zone.

 Required Input Variables
 ----------------------